Transforming the UK's clinical trial landscape: updated regulations are now in force

 Transparency

-For the first time in the UK, it will be a legal requirement to:
+For the first time in the UK, it is a legal requirement to:

-Provisions for deferrals in specific circumstances, such as phase 1 trials involving healthy volunteers, will be available.
+Provisions for deferrals in specific circumstances, such as phase 1 trials involving healthy volunteers, are available.

 Research Ethics Committees (RECs)

-Changes to RECs will improve flexibility while aligning with international good clinical practice (ICH-GCP E6).
-When the new regulations come into force RECs will:
+Changes to RECs are designed to improve flexibility while aligning with international good clinical practice (ICH-GCP E6).
+Each REC must meet the following requirements:

-- need at least five members that collectively possess the qualifications and experience to review and evaluate any proposed trial's scientific, medical, and ethical aspects
+• need at least 5 members that collectively possess the qualifications and experience to review and evaluate any proposed trial's scientific, medical, and ethical aspects

 Simplified arrangements for consent in clinical trials

-The new clinical trials regulations will offer sponsors of low intervention clinical trials (studies using authorised medicines in routine healthcare) the option to use simplified arrangements for seeking and evidencing informed consent.
+The updated clinical trials regulations offer sponsors of clinical trials that meet certain conditions the option to use simplified arrangements for seeking and evidencing informed consent.

 Guidance instead of legislation

-Some areas will be supported through detailed guidance rather than new legal requirements.
+Some areas are being supported through detailed guidance rather than new legal requirements.

 We are leading work on guidance to support best practices in diversity and inclusion, and public involvement in clinical trials.